NVIDIA/cloud-native-stack/install-guides/NGC_Registry_Guide_v1.0.md

 ## Deploy an Application from NGC Catalog

-The Below instructions are based on the assumption that you have a NVIDIA Certified System for Edge Server with the NVIDIA Cloud Native Core installed.
-If not, please refer to the [NVIDIA Cloud Native Core](https://github.com/NVIDIA/cloud-native-core)
+The Below instructions are based on the assumption that you have a NVIDIA Certified System for Edge Server with the NVIDIA Cloud Native Stack installed.
+If not, please refer to the [NVIDIA Cloud Native Stack](https://github.com/NVIDIA/cloud-native-stack)

 First, Go to https://ngc.nvidia.com.